 There are various mortgage types, including:

 Choosing the right mortgage is important.
-A fixed-rate mortgage provides predictable payments, while a variable rate may save you money if the rate drops.
-However, it could increase your repayments if they rise.
-A broker can help you decide which mortgage is right for you based on your financial goals.
+A fixed-rate mortgage provides predictable payments, while one of the variable type schemes (tracker, discount, variable rate) rate may save you money if the rate drops.
+However, it could also result in an increase to your repayments if they rise.
+An Independent Broker can help you decide which mortgage is right for you based on your financial goals and circumstances.

 Step 4: Submit Your Full Mortgage Application

-Once you’ve chosen a mortgage, it’s time for the formal mortgage application process.
+Once you’ve found a property and had your offer accepted it’s time for the formal mortgage application process.
 You’ll need to provide:

-If you’re using a help-to-buy application, additional documents may be required.
+In some instances additional documents may be required.
 A broker can guide you through this step to avoid delays.
+They will deal with the lender on your behalf, saving time and using their knowledge and experience to minimise the paperwork needed.

 Step 5: Property Valuation and Mortgage Offer

-The lender will arrange a property valuation to ensure the home is worth the loan amount.
-If everything checks out, you’ll receive a mortgage offer.
-At this point, you can proceed with finalising your home purchase.
+The lender will arrange a mortgage valuation to ensure the home is suitable security for the proposed mortgage amount.
+If everything checks out, you’ll receive a mortgage offer (after all other checks have also been carried out e.g. proof of income etc).

 Step 6: Exchange Contracts and Complete Your Purchase

 Once contracts are exchanged, the purchase is legally binding.
 At this stage, your solicitor handles key tasks.
-This includes final property checks, arranging funds transfer and settling any legal fees.
+This includes final property checks, arranging funds transfer from the lender and deposit from you.

-On completion day, funds are transferred to the seller and you receive the key to your new home.
+On completion day, funds are transferred to the seller and you receive the keys to your new home.

 Get Expert Help with Your Mortgage Application